The Asymptotic State of Decaying Turbulence: Basic results

-To understand this breakdown, consider the following.
-In each case of decay, the Reynolds number decreases only slowly through the decay period.
-For example, for the highest $Re_\lambda = 145$, the decrease during the entire region of constant $n$ is by a factor of 2 or so over time scales of the order of a 1000 initial integral time scales (see Fig.~4(d)).
-As already noted, the $Re_\lambda$ at the end of the decay period could be still regarded as ``high" in the sense of being far from the final period of decay.
-We thus expect that the breakdown of constant $n$ is unlikely due to a change in physics, brought about by drastic changes in the Reynolds number.
-On the other hand, as one can see from Figs.\ 4(a) and 6 that the integral length scale $L$ increases continually, and that, roughly speaking, the regime of constant $n$ breaks down when $L$ reaches $10$--$15\%$ of the box size.
+To understand\enlargethispage{-12pt} this breakdown, consider the following.
+In each case of decay, as observed already, the Reynolds number decreases only slowly through the decay period.
+For example, for the highest $Re_\lambda = 145$, the decrease during the entire region of constant $n$ is by a factor of 2 or so over time scales of the order of a 1000 initial integral time scales (see \hyperref[fig:power_laws_k2]{figure} \ref{fig:power_laws_k2}\hyperref[fig:power_laws_k2]{d}).
+We already noted that the $Re_\lambda$ at the end of the decay period could still be regarded as `high' in the sense of being far from the final period of decay.
+We thus expect that the breakdown of constant $n$ is unlikely owing to a change in physics, brought about by drastic changes in the Reynolds number.
+On the other hand, one can see from \hyperref[fig:power_laws_k2]{figures} \ref{fig:power_laws_k2}\hyperref[fig:power_laws_k2]{a} and \ref{fig:int_len_k4} that the integral length scale $L$ increases continually, and that, roughly speaking, the regime of constant $n$ breaks down when $L$ reaches $10\%$--$15\%$ of the box size.
 Because the integral scale in the LKB case grows (albeit moderately) more slowly compared to the BS case, it takes significantly longer for the turbulence to feel the domain boundary.
-The finite-size effects are consequently delayed, extending self-similar decay.
+The finite-size effects are consequently delayed, extending self-similar\enlargethispage{-12pt} decay.

-In summary of the work so far, our simulations validate power laws for the kinetic energy and integral length scales, provided that the integral scale remains small relative to the domain size.
+As a summary of the work so far, our simulations validate power laws for the kinetic energy and integral length scales, provided that the integral scale remains small relative to the domain size.
 Distinct power laws are observed for the BS and LKB cases, confirming that the decay dynamics are governed by the large-scale structure of the flow.
 In the following section, we investigate the time evolution of the full energy spectrum to explore the persistence or otherwise of spectral self-similarity.
-We restrict our analysis generally to $t/T_{eddy,0} \lesssim 2,000$, for which the flow remains effectively unconfined.
+We restrict our analysis generally to $t/T_{\mathrm{eddy},0} \lesssim 2,000$, for which the flow remains effectively unconfined.